Unboxed-Software/solana-course/content/anchor-frontend.md

 _By the end of this lesson, you will be able to:_

-- Use an `IDL` to interact with a Solana program from the client
+- Use an IDL to interact with a Solana program from the client
 - Explain an Anchor `Provider` object
 - Explain an Anchor `Program` object
-- Use the Anchor `MethodsBuilder` to build transactions
+- Use the Anchor `MethodsBuilder` to build instructions and transactions
-- Set up a frontend to invoke instructions from a Solana program built using Anchor
+- Set up a frontend to invoke instructions using Anchor and an IDL

 # TL;DR

-- An `IDL` is a file representing the structure of a Solana program that Anchor generates automatically when the program is built
+- An **IDL** is a file representing the structure of a Solana program.
+Programs written and built using Anchor automatically generate a corresponding IDL.
+IDL stands for Interface Description Language.
-- An Anchor `Provider` object combines a `connection` to a cluster and a specified `wallet` to sign transactions
+- `@project-serum/anchor` is a Typescript client that includes everything you’ll need to interact with Anchor programs
-- An Anchor `Program` object provides a custom API to interact with a specific program by combining a program `IDL` and `Provider`.
+- An **Anchor `Provider`** object combines a `connection` to a cluster and a specified `wallet` to enable transaction signing
-- The Anchor `MethodsBuilder` provides a simplified format for building transactions with instructions from a `Program`
+- An **Anchor `Program`** object provides a custom API to interact with a specific program.
+You create a `Program` instance using a program's IDL and `Provider`.
-- `@project-serum/anchor` is a TypeScript client that includes everything you’ll need to interact with Anchor programs
+- The **Anchor `MethodsBuilder`** provides a simple interface through `Program` for building instructions and transactions

 # Overview

-Anchor simplifies the process of interacting with Solana programs from the client by providing an `IDL` that reflects the structure of a program.
-Using the `IDL` along with the Anchor `MethodsBuilder` provides a simplified format for building transactions.
+Anchor simplifies the process of interacting with Solana programs from the client by providing an Interface Description Language (IDL) file that reflects the structure of a program.
+Using the IDL in conjunction with Anchor's Typescript library (`@project-serum/anchor`) provides a simplified format for building instructions and transactions.

 ```tsx
 // sends transaction